teddyclark/uva-craigslist-clone/README.md

-# Loxodonta #
-#### Payal Asri, Josh Chang, Priscilla Chung, Teddy Clark, Bryce Cuthriell, Ami Nguyen ####
-Welcome to our UVA Craigslist application, Loxodonta!
+# UVA Craigslist Clone #
-This document will first walk through how we envision the app being used, and then will discuss any particular things that we request to be looked at specifically for grading.
+This was a group project at UVA for CS3240 - Advanced Software Development.
 To start, here is the link to the app, deployed on Heroku: https://loxodante.herokuapp.com

 ## Login and Home ##